micahwoods/micahwoods.github.io/_posts/2020-05-26-mlsn-and-salinity.md

 But I didn't find a blog post with the answer in any detail, so here's a new one, with the answer to that specific question.
 This answer is broadly applicable to the question of MLSN and salinity in general.

 ![salinity damage on the 17th green of the Tublamu GC in Phang Nga, Thailand in September 2005](/img/sampling_tublamu.jpg)
-<small><strong>The bermudagrass on the 17<sup>th</sup> green at Tublamu Royal Navy GC in Phang Nga, Thailand, in September 2005.
+<small><strong>Salinity stress on bermudagrass at Tublamu Royal Navy GC in Phang Nga, Thailand, in September 2005.
 The course was under renovation after the December 2004 tsunami.</strong></small>

 What kind of adjustments would I recommend?